 Networking is the only way to tap into the hidden job market.
-That is, jobs (especially at the top executive level) that are never advertised.
-You have to be someone at least somewhat known at the company to be considered.
+These are jobs (especially at the top executive level) that are never advertised.
+You will have to become at least somewhat known at the company to be considered.

-Work on circumventing the gatekeepers (for as long as possible) and connecting directly with key hiring decision makers where they hang out online and offline.
+Work on circumventing the gatekeepers (for as long as possible).
+Connect directly with key hiring decision makers where they hang out online and offline.

-Turn back to the company and industry research you did to determine how to align your value-add with your target companies’ needs in your resume.
+Turn back to the company and industry research you did.
+Determine how to align your value-add with your target companies’ needs in your resume.

 Clearly show in your resume that you have what they need, to help them solve current challenges.

 - Identify key decision makers and employees at your target companies.
 LinkedIn (company) Pages and each company’s website will help.

 - Look at all your contacts to see if anyone has a connection to your target companies.

 - Ask for introductions to those key decision makers.